Energy sector tries to show next generation it's more than pumpjacks | CBC News

 There are a lot of conversations happening in Alberta these days about climate change and the future of energy.
 Some of them are happening around the kitchen table.

-Dagmar Knutsen was taken aback when her Grade 9 son came home from school and declared Alberta was the worst in the world.
+Dagmar Knutson was taken aback when her Grade 9 son came home from school and declared Alberta was the worst in the world.

 "What?" she asked.